samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 - `K_LEN`: the key length, which MUST be 32 octets (256 bits).
 - `N_MIN`/`N_MAX`: the nonce length, which MUST be the maximum nonce length supported by the cipher being used.
 For example, 12 octets (96 bits) for ChaCha20 {{!RFC8439}}.
 - `A_MAX`: 2<sup>64</sup>-1 octets.
-- `P_MAX`: 2<sup>64</sup>-1 octets unless the cipher being used requires a smaller plaintext to avoid the internal counter repeating or a collision being likely with a 50% probability.
+- `P_MAX`: 2<sup>64</sup>-1 octets unless the cipher being used requires a smaller maximum plaintext length to avoid the internal counter repeating or a collision being likely with a 50% probability.
 For example, 274,877,906,880 octets MUST be the maximum for ChaCha20 {{!RFC8439}}.
 - `C_MAX`: `P_MAX` + `T_LEN`.

 The meanings of these parameters are defined in {{!RFC5116, Section 4}}.

-# The Generalised cAEAD Construction
+# The Generalised cAEAD Scheme

-This construction combines two primitives:
+This scheme combines two primitives:

 1. An unauthenticated stream cipher or block cipher.
 2. A collision-resistant keyed hash function or collision-resistant hash function used within HMAC {{!RFC2104}}.